-Protect your eyes and enjoy comfortable views with the latest prescription safety eyewear.
-If you need to pick up a pair of safety glasses for work, or you’re planning to take on a project that involves flying debris, find out how to buy the best pair of safety glasses to fit your needs.
+Protect your eyes and enjoy comfortable views with the latest prescription safety glasses.
+If you need to pick up a pair of best prescription safety glasses online for work, or you’re planning to take on a project that involves flying debris, find out how to buy the best pair of safety glasses to fit your needs.
 Stay safe on the job or around your home as you take on a DIY project or enjoy your favorite hobby.

-At their most basic, safety glasses should be safe.
-Most safety eyewear are designed to comply with one or more certification standards.
+At their most basic, prescription safety glasses on the face should be safe.
+Safety glasses must have a rating of ANSI Z87.1 or other recognized certification standards.
 In most cases, you’ll need to choose certified safety eyewear for your workplace eye protection.

 Other features aren’t required, but are very useful to look for in safety glasses.
-Look for a pair that offers these features for a comfortable experience as you work or enjoy your hobby:
+Look for these qualities when choosing the best prescription glasses for construction workers.

-These features help you go from a basic pair of functional safety glasses to comfortable eyewear you love to wear whenever you’re on the job site or enjoying your hobby.
+These features help you go from a basic pair of prescription safety glasses to comfortable eyewear you love to wear whenever you’re on the job site or enjoying your hobby.

 Frame Technology